 - Places the reader in spectator mode, watching characters

-- Offers a variety of perspectives to suit the narrative
+- May offer a variety of perspectives to suit the narrative

-- May provide a higher volume of information for the reader
+- Provides a higher volume of information for the reader

 - Less intimate than first-person or second-person